-The individual who chooses the Path of Liberation is described as a Pratyeka Buddha, a Buddha of Selfishness.
+The individual who chooses the Path of Liberation is described as a Pratyeka Buddha, a Buddha of Selfishness, a Solitary Realizer.
 How can we say that it is anything other than the very epitome of selfishness?
 The one who selects the Path of Renunciation is described as a Bodhisattva, a Buddha of Compassion.
 The term literally means “one whose essence is wisdom” or “one of enlightened essence.”

-The Buddhist sage Aryasangha refers to Gautama Buddha as “the Supreme Nirmanakaya.”
-HPB echoes his assertion, writing in a footnote that, “The Esoteric School teaches that Gautama Buddha, with several of his Arhats, is such a Nirmanakaya, higher than whom, on account of the great renunciation and sacrifice for mankind, there is none known.”
+The Buddhist sage Aryasangha or Asanga refers to Gautama Buddha as “the Supreme Nirmanakaya.”
+H. P. Blavatsky echoes his assertion, writing in a footnote that, “The Esoteric School teaches that Gautama Buddha, with several of his Arhats, is such a Nirmanakaya, higher than whom, on account of the great renunciation and sacrifice for mankind, there is none known.”

-It has always been taught that the treading of the Bodhisattva Path consists of two things.
+It has always been taught that the treading of the Bodhisattva Path consists in essence of two things.
 First – Bodhichitta.
-Second – the perpetual practice of the Paramitas.
+Second – the perpetual practise of the Paramitas.

 This is what “The Voice of the Silence” is referring to when it tells us that “To live to benefit mankind is the first step.
 To practice the six glorious virtues is the second.”
 Bodhichitta is the fixed inner and mental attitude or focus of compassion and altruism.
-This naturally leads to the putting into practice of the Paramitas, which are variously translated as “glorious virtues” or “transcendental perfections.”
+It is the earnest aspiration to achieve enlightenment solely for the sake of others.
+This naturally leads to the putting into practise of the Paramitas, which are variously translated as “glorious virtues” or “transcendental perfections.”

 Generally speaking, Mahayana Buddhism recognises six Paramitas only.
 In the esoteric system as represented by “The Voice of the Silence,” one more is added and placed fourth in the order.
 Its position as the fourth of the seven thus gives it the important significance of being the central Paramita.